-During Local Fiscal Year 2023, the County will carry out the following actions to ameliorate barriers to affordable housing:
+During Local Fiscal Year 2024, the County will carry out the following actions to ameliorate barriers to affordable housing:

-- Continue to implement the County's new Workforce Housing legislation, which allows increased densities in certain residential zones and residential development in certain commercial and industrial zones for developments that include a specific ratio of affordable homeownership and/or rental units for low and moderate income households.
+- Expand Fair Housing Testing in the County to ensure equal access to affordable housing. - Seek to stabilize a funding stream for the Anne Arundel County Affordable Housing Trust Fund in order to increase the supply of affordable units and housing opportunities. - Continue to implement the County's new Workforce Housing legislation, which allows increased densities in certain residential zones and residential development in certain commercial and industrial zones for developments that include a specific ratio of affordable homeownership and/or rental units for low- and moderate-income households.
 In addition to educating developers, managing the process and monitoring outputs, the County will make available County general and federal HOME funds to leverage some of these developments, especially in Communities of Opportunity. - Explore the creation of a Moderately Priced Dwelling Unit (MPDU) legislation at the local level. - Explore strategies to adjust Adequate Public Facility (APF) requirements and the relationship to affordable housing.